nolo18/nvim-config/notes.md

 # Neovim configuration notes.

 ## Tasks
-- [X] Make some different configurations when on Windows. fzf_native plugin yow works.
-- [X] Configure general tabs to 4 spaces.
-- [ ] Split configuration in an undestandable manner.
+- [ ] Split configuration in an understandable manner.
+- [ ] Some Linux config related, as Treesitter sintax for bash are no needed in Windows installations.

 ## Issues

-- [X] Fuzzy search in opened buffers doesn't work at 3-8-24
+## Testing
+- [ ] Let's test obsidian plugin

 ## Quarantine
 - [ ] Do I want Highlights all occurs of word under cursor like VSCode? init.lua:430
-- [X] Do I want cursorline?
-It is too intrusive with this colorshceme.
-I'll leave it disabled for now.
-You can also configured this color only.
 - [ ] Inlay Hints are now configured as a toggle thing.
 I Don't like it too much, surely I'll have to take care of disable it completely.
 - [ ] I think *autoformat* stuff is confiured to work automatically.
 I think I dont't like this, but for now It will be under quarantine. init.lua:550
+- [ ] Do I want <Ctrl+y> used to insert current selected autocompletion
+suggestion?
+- [ ] I'm not sure if I really want all the conceallevel zig apply for all files, it could cause some issues.